 Not to mention you don’t have to worry about floods in chalky soils: they’re usually elevated and are very porous like sandy soil so flooding is very rare.
 The same sand-like properties of chalky soil makes it easier to warm especially during spring.
 This allows gardeners to start seeding and sowing at an earlier date.

-Judas Tree: This bushy and deciduous tree dons leaves that are usually 10cm in width and have a heart-shaped appearance.
+This bushy and deciduous tree dons leaves that are usually 10cm in width and have a heart-shaped appearance.
 The tree loves well-drained soil and can thrive both under the sun or partial shade.
-Its flowers are rosy-pink in color, shaped like peas, and are often found in clusters.
-The fruit of the Judas tree has a noticeably flattened pod-like appearance and purplish color.
+Its flowers are rosy-pink in colour, shaped like peas, and are often found in clusters.
+The fruit of the Judas tree has a noticeably flattened pod-like appearance and purplish colour.

-Common Beech: This deciduous tree is massive and robust – donning a broad and spreading crown, dainty flowers, and rough fruits.
-Its leaves are elliptic in shape, yellow-green in color during spring but are rich brown in winter.
+This deciduous tree is massive and robust – donning a broad and spreading crown, dainty flowers, and rough fruits.
+Its leaves are elliptic in shape, yellow-green in colour during spring but are rich brown in winter.
 It grows easily in well-drained soil and would appreciate the free-draining properties of chalky soil.

-Emerald Surprise: This is an evergreen shrub that thrives in well-drained soils and is flexible enough to grow both in sun or partial shade.
+This is an evergreen shrub that thrives in well-drained soils and is flexible enough to grow both in sun or partial shade.
 It’s commonly grown in flower borders, courtyards and informal gardens, and other places because of its ornamental value.
-Its leaves are broad – green in color but are bordered by bright yellow (pink during winter) margins.
+Its leaves are broad – green in colour but are bordered by bright yellow (pink during winter) margins.

-Norway Maple: This ornamental tree is a toughie.
-Not only does it grow well in chalky, free-draining soils, the Norway maple is also shade- and pollution-tolerant – precisely the reason why it commonly grown in parks and gardens in the UK since its introduction in the 17th century.
-The Norway maple can either grow male and female flowers on the same tree or on separate trees.
-Its female flowers develop into samaras or winged seeds once pollinated by insects, fallen and dispersed by the wind during autumn.
+Not only does it grow well in chalky, free-draining soils, the Norway maple is also shade and pollution-tolerant - precisely the reason why it's commonly grown in parks and gardens in the UK since the 17th century.
+The Norway maple can grow male and female flowers on the same or separate trees.
+Its female flowers develop into samaras or winged seeds once pollinated.

 But while it is hard to manage indeed, clay soil has its share of advantages: it’s self-cultivating – swelling and shrinking when wet and dry –and can be very fertile when cared for properly.